The Attack of the Phantom Karate Devils: Gameplay

 The player uses the joystick to move and perform various attacks against ninjas and projectiles.
 Each time the character is hit they will lose some of their health, but they will also lose some health for every kick or punch they perform.
 The health can be restored by gaining enough points to earn a new promotion (Dan), or by making it to the next stage.
 There are four stages (temple, caverns, bridge and control room) the player can reach by earning enough points on the previous one.
 Jumping through the door at the end of each stage will earn bonus points.

 The final stage appears broken, but is in fact how the designer intended it to look.

 Reception

-Gregg Keizer praised graphics and new style of gameplay in Compute!'s Gazette Issue 08.
+Gregg Keizer praised graphics and new style of gameplay in Compute!'s Gazette volume 2, issue 8.